bombbomb/bombbomb-php-openapi/docs/Api/EmailsApi.md

 # **createPrintingPressEmail**
-> createPrintingPressEmail($templateId, $content, $replace, $videoId, $subjectLine)
+> createPrintingPressEmail($templateId, $content, $emailId, $videoId, $subjectLine)

 Create an Email with Printing Press

-Prints an email using the template id and content to the users account.If a video id, is include it will replace any video placeholders with that video.
+Prints an email using the template id and content to the users account.If a video id is included, it will replace any video placeholders with that video.

 ### Example
 ```php